xcding1212/UHDtst/README.md

 # UHDtst

-This is an R package used for estimation and simultaneous inference of nonlinear and nonstationary time series regression.
+This is an R package used for two sample test for covariance matrices for ultra-high dimensional data sets.
 To install the package from Github, run:

 ```
 library(devtools)